dannguyen/journalism-syllabi/README.md

 <a href="https://github.com/mattwaite/JOUR491-News-Applications">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>How we communicate is changing rapidly and fundamentally.
-Because the delivery of journalism has been largely unchanged for lengthy periods of time – newspapers for hundreds of years, television and radio for less – there’s been little experimentation with the fundamental delivery of news and inform...</em></p>
+        How we communicate is changing rapidly and fundamentally.
+Because the delivery of journalism has been largely unchanged for lengthy periods of time – newspapers for hundreds of years, television and radio for less – there’s been little experimentation with the fundamental delivery of news and inform
+        </small></p>

         <p>Instructors: Matt Waite</p>
     </td>
     <td>
-        University of Nebraska-Lincoln
+        <small>University of Nebraska-Lincoln</small>
     </td>
   </tr>